 |Remote check deposit||Yes||No||Yes|

-At a cash back rate of 10 cents per debit transaction, Discover Bank’s Cashback Checking account doesn’t appear to be attractive enough to encourage debit card usage.
+At a cash back rate of 10 cents per debit transaction, Discover’s Cashback Checking account doesn’t appear to be attractive enough to encourage debit card usage.

 Under PerkStreet’s debit card rewards program, customers will earn 10 cents in cash back with a $10 purchase.
+(Note: Perkstreet closed in 2013.)
 With UFB Direct’s personalized deals program, for instance, customers might get $5 back on a $25 purchase at a major retailer — which is equivalent to the cash back earned on 50 debit transactions on Discover Bank’s checking account.

-Ideally, the customer that gains the most from having Discover Bank’s checking account is anyone who regularly uses his or her debit card for purchases of less than $10 — effectively earning more than 1% cash back, which would even beat the cash back rate on many credit cards.
+Ideally, the customer that gains the most from having Discover Bank’s checking account is anyone who regularly uses his or her debit card for purchases of less than $10 — effectively earning more than 1 percent cash back, which would even beat the cash back rate on many credit cards.